Sir Gilbert Parker, 1st Baronet: Methods

-His activities at the beginning of World War I included performing a long analysis of the American press and establishing a mailing list based on the American Who's Who.
-His mailing list including 260,000 influential Americans as well as public libraries, Y.M.C.A.'s, Universities, Colleges, clubs, and newspapers.
-He sent propaganda literature that was generated by Wellington House to those on his mailing list, but the letters only carried Parker's name, never mentioning Wellington House or the British government.
+His office performed a long analysis of the American press and established a mailing list based on the American Who's Who which included 260,000 influential Americans as well as public libraries, Y.M.C.A.'s, Universities, Colleges, clubs, and newspapers.
+He sent propaganda literature generated by Wellington House to those on his mailing list, but the letters only carried Parker's name, never mentioning Wellington House or the British government.
 An example of one of his many letters is as follows: